How to report fraud in health and social care

 How to report fraud

-If you do suspect healthcare fraud, you can report it by calling the Health and Social Care (HSC) Fraud Hotline on:
+If you do suspect healthcare fraud, you can report it by calling the Health and Social Care (HSC) Fraud Reporting Line on:

 - telephone number: 0800 096 33 96

-You can also report your concerns on the Counter Fraud and Probity Services (CFPS) website.
+You can also report your concerns on the Counter Fraud Services (CFS) website.

 You can provide any information you have in confidence, or anonymously if you prefer.